ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ExternalProcedure_Eng.md

 ##### call_spec

 This specifies the names of user-defined functions, library objects and parameters.
 The order in which user-defined functions and library objects are specified is irrelevant, however, they must be specified only once.
+If INTERNAL is specified, it operates in the internal mode in which the server directly loads and executes the dynamic library without connecting with the agent process.
+If EXTERNAL is specified or omitted, it operates in external mode to connect with the agent process.

 ##### fun_name